-The mitigation measure at Tamien Park will be effective because design refinements will reposition the aboveground portions of the straddle bent column out of the park and reconfigure the column footing so that there would be no permanent impact on park use or operations.
+The mitigation measure would be effective because design refinements would reposition the aboveground portions of the straddle bent column out of the park and reconfigure the column footing so that there would be no permanent impact on park use or operations.
+Therefore, the impact would be less than significant under CEQA.